risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Stage.md

 ## Credits

 - **JaceDaDorito** - Wrote this documentation, made LoP, made R2API.Stages, and lead person pushing for easier stage making.
+- **Viliger** - added music section, don't message Jace about it pls.
 - **IDeathHD** - Helped get this started with initial code and general advice.
 - **Nebby** - Helped create and clean code.
 Implemented a lot of the utilities detailed here into RoR2EditorKit and R2API.
 - **GrooveSalad** - Made initial addressable DCCS/DP implementation, made cleaner stubbed shaders, and gave a lot of advice.